 - administering the reimbursement of election expenses to eligible candidates (after a general election or by-election) and to parties (after a general election)

-- administering audit subsidies payable to auditors for candidates and registered associations
+- administering audit subsidies payable to auditors for candidates, nomination contestants, leadership contestants and registered electoral district associations

 Taking Advantage of Information and Communication Technology

 New technology is integral to how Elections Canada manages and delivers elections.
 The agency carries out a number of activities with this technology: